 As above we follow the guidance in Annex B of KCSIE (revised September 2016) which outlines the key responsibilities of the DSL and DDSL.

-11.3 Hub Councilors
+11.3 Hub Councillors/Governing Body

-The roles and responsibilities of the hub councilor are outlined in Part 2 of KCSIE (revised September 2016).
+The roles and responsibilities of the governing body are outlined in Part 2 of KCSIE (revised September 2016).
 In addition we have outlined these responsibilities in Appendix D.